dnmfarrell/perltricks-static/content/article/upgrade-your-list-printing-using-field-separator-variables.md

       "syntax",
       "old_site"
    ],
-   "image" : null,
-   "title" : "Upgrade your list printing using field separator variables", "authors" : [
-      "David Farrell"
-   ],
-   "description" : "A typical way to print every element of an array in Perl is using a foreach loop:", "slug" : "12/2013/4/3/Upgrade-your-list-printing-using-field-separator-variables", "draft" : false,
    "date" : "2013-04-03T22:24:28"
 }

 A typical way to print every element of an array in Perl is using a foreach loop: